-There are four statements indicating higher truth widely known as the Mahavakyas or ‘great sentences’.
+In the classical teachings on non duality there are four special statements indicating higher truth, known as the Mahavakyas or ‘great sentences’.
 One of these is Tat Twam Asi or ‘That Thou Art’.
 The right way to understand this statement is discussed in detail by Shri Shankara, as the culmination of his teachings.
 Reflecting on such a statement in the right way, when the mind has been prepared by the necessary disciplines, is the way to inner illumination, according to Shri Shankara and the traditional teachers of non-duality.

 Understanding That Thou Art contains a translation of a text called in Sanskrit Vakya Vritti, which is one of the places where the meaning of ‘That Thou Art’ is discussed by Shri Shankara, or perhaps by a close follower.
 Also included here is a commentary on the text by the translator, Hari Prasad Shastri, to clarify the teachings for modern readers.

 In this text Shri Shankara, or his follower, first shows, by rigorous reasoning, what the statement does not mean, and then eludicates what it is indicating positively.
 Since Shri Shankara’s time this has been accepted as the right way to approach the true meaning of the highest teachings.

 ‘Just as the light of a lamp which reveals a pot is different from the pot, so I, the embodied Self which reveals the body, being of the form of consciousness, am different from the body.’
 [Verse 23]